MicrosoftDocs/common-data-model-and-service/common-data-model/NFP-accelerator.md

 With the Nonprofit Accelerator plugged in to the Dynamics 365 platform, you can optimize individual aspects of nonprofit business processes, including raising funds, managing grants and awards, program delivery, and tracking impact.
 You can also leverage the entire constituent-engagement solution within Dynamics 365.

-This accelerator adds a nonprofit layer to the rich feature set of the base Dynamics 365 functionality by adding nonprofit entities to record detailed constituent profiles for individuals, households and organizations.
-The current data model supports end-to-end fundraising, grants/awards lifecycles and standards-based program delivery and impact tracking based on the [IATI standard](https://iatistandard.org/en/).
+This accelerator adds a nonprofit layer to the rich feature set of the base Dynamics 365 functionality by adding nonprofit entities to record detailed constituent profiles for individuals, households, and organizations.
+The current data model supports end-to-end fundraising, grants/awards lifecycles, standards-based program delivery, and impact tracking based on the [IATI standard](https://iatistandard.org/en/).

 ![](media/NFP-SitemapV1.png)